WeiqunPengLab/IRTools/README.md

 ### Create an annotation file

 The first step in the IRTools pipeline is creating an annotation file to be used for further intron retention analysis.
 The following is an example of using `IRTools annotation` to create the annotation file for the mm9 genome.

 ```
 IRTools annotation -g gtf/mm9_2015.gtf -o gtf/mm9_annotation.gtf
 ```

 Pre-prepared annotation files for hg19 and mm9 can be found in the [data](IRTools/data) directory.
+These annotation files were generated with GTF files downloaded from [iGenome](https://support.illumina.com/sequencing/sequencing_software/igenome.html).

 ### Determine data parameters